hphelion/documentation/network-quickstart.md

 	Optional arguments

-		tenant-id - The tenent ID
+		tenant-id - The ID number of the project.

 		name - Enter a name to assign to the subnet.